ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

     }
 ```

-As you can see, the `It` block is used to define a test and is followed by the scenario name.
+As you can see, the `It` block is used to define a test, followed by the scenario name.

-The test starts by creating a custom object that represents an API-scoped policy.
-The object structure is the same as we create in our [custom convention](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/.ps-rule/APIM.Policy.Conventions.Rule.ps1).
-The `PSTypeName` property is important to set, because it's used by PSRule to determine the type of the object when using the `-Type` filter on a rule.
-The policy XML is defined in the `Content` property.
-In this case, it has only an inbound section with a base policy.
+The test begins by creating a custom object that represents an API-scoped policy.
+The structure of this object mirrors what we create in our [custom convention](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/.ps-rule/APIM.Policy.Conventions.Rule.ps1).
+The `PSTypeName` property is important, because it's used by PSRule to determine the object's type when using the `-Type` filter on a rule.
+The policy XML is defined in the `Content` property, which, in this case, contains only an inbound section with a base policy.

-> Note that you could also create a `.cshtml` file on disk for each scenario and execute the rule against these files.
-However, I prefer to have the contents of the XML policy directly in the test, because I can see at a glance what the test does, without needing to open multiple files.
+> Note that you could also create a `.cshtml` file for each scenario and execute the rule against these files.
+However, I prefer to include the XML policy content directly in the test, as this allows me to see at a glance what the test does, without needing to open multiple files.

-We then execute PSRule on the custom object.
-We've used the `-InputPath` up until now to analyse all files in a specific folder.
-By using the `-InputObject` parameter we can execute PSRule on a single object.
-The `-Name` parameter is used to specify the rule to execute.
-This is useful because we have multiple rules defined and we only want to execute one.
-To load our custom rules, we use the `-Path` parameter to specify the path to the `.ps-rule` folder.
+Next, we execute PSRule on the custom object.
+Until now, we've used the `-InputPath` parameter to analyze all files in a specific folder.
+By using the `-InputObject` parameter, we can run PSRule on a single object.
+The `-Name` parameter specifies the rule to execute, which is helpful since we have multiple rules defined and want to run only one.
+To load our custom rules, we use the `-Path` parameter to indicate the path to the `.ps-rule` folder.

 Finally, we assert that the result is not empty and that the rule passed.
-See [the Pester documentation](https://pester.dev/docs/assertions/) for more information on assertions.
+For more information on assertions, see the [Pester documentation](https://pester.dev/docs/assertions/).

-To execute the test with Pester, from a terminal window, navigate to the `test` folder and execute the following command:
+To execute the test with Pester, open a **new** terminal window, navigate to the `tests` folder, and run the following command:

 ```powershell
 Invoke-Pester ".\APIM.Policy.InboundBasePolicy.Tests.ps1"
 ```

-The test should fail and the output should look similar to this:
+The test should fail and the output should resemble the following:

 ![Test Results with Failure](../../../../../images/testing-psrule-rules-for-apim-policies-with-pester/test-results-failure.png)

+> If the test failed with an error message like `The resource '.\APIM.Policy.BackendBasePolicy' is using a duplicate resource identifier.
+A resource with the identifier '.\APIM.Policy.BackendBasePolicy' already exists.
+Each resource must have a unique name, ref, and aliases.
+See https://aka.ms/ps-rule/naming for guidance on naming within PSRule`, open a **new** terminal window, navigate to the `tests` folder, and run the command again.
+Sometimes, running PSRule and executing the tests from the same terminal can cause issues.

-The test failed with the reason `Expected $true, but got $false`, because the rule failed but we expected it to pass.
-To fix the test, locate the `APIM.Policy.InboundBasePolicy` rule and uncomment the `$Assert.Pass()` line.
+The test failed with the reason `Expected $true, but got $false` because the rule failed, but we expected it to pass.
+To resolve this, locate the `APIM.Policy.InboundBasePolicy` rule and uncomment the `$Assert.Pass()` line.

-When you rerun test, it should pass and the output should look similar to this:
+When you rerun the test, it should pass, and the output should resemble the following:

 ![Test Results with Success](../../../../../images/testing-psrule-rules-for-apim-policies-with-pester/test-results-pass.png)

 #### Should fail if the inbound section is missing

-Let's implement a second test for the following scenario:
+Let’s implement a second test for the following scenario:

 _APIM.Policy.InboundBasePolicy should fail if the inbound section is missing_

-> Note that when the inbound section is missing, API Management will create it automatically with the `base` policy included.
-However, I want to force that the inbound section with `base` policy is explicitly defined.
+> Note that when the inbound section is missing, API Management will automatically create it with the `base` policy included.
+However, I want to enforce that the inbound section, along with the `base` policy, is explicitly defined.

-This time the policy doesn't conform to the rule.
 Add the following test to the `Describe` block:

 ```powershell
 It "Should fail if the inbound section is missing" {